rust-lang/rust/src/doc/rustc-dev-guide/src/walkthrough.md

 <!-- toc -->

-There are _a lot_ of ways to contribute to the rust compiler, including fixing bugs, improving performance, helping design features, providing feedback on existing features, etc. This chapter does not claim to scratch the surface.
+There are _a lot_ of ways to contribute to the Rust compiler, including fixing bugs, improving performance, helping design features, providing feedback on existing features, etc. This chapter does not claim to scratch the surface.
 Instead, it walks through the design and implementation of a new feature.
 Not